Jonathan Aranda Preview, Player Props: Rays vs. Yankees

 Jonathan Aranda At The Plate

-- Aranda is batting .174 with a double, a home run and three walks.
+- Aranda has a double, a home run and three walks while batting .200.

-- In four of nine games this year, Aranda got a hit, but only one each time.
+- Aranda has a hit in five of 10 games played this year (50.0%), but zero multi-hit games.

-- He has gone deep in one of nine games, and in 3.8% of his plate appearances.
+- He has gone deep in one of 10 games, and in 3.4% of his plate appearances.

-- Aranda has driven in a run in two games this season, with multiple runs batted in once.
+- Aranda has driven in a run in three games this season (30.0%), including one multiple-RBI game.

-- He has scored in three of nine games so far this year.
+- He has scored a run in three of 10 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.